 - flour for rolling

-- Preheat the oven to 375 degrees.
+- Preheat the oven to 375 degrees F (190 degrees C).
 Line two baking sheets with parchment paper or nonstick silicone liners.

 - Heat a skillet over medium heat.
 If needed, remove the sausage from the casing, then add the sausage and finely chopped onion to the pan.
 Cook, stirring frequently, for 5 - 6 minutes, or until the sausage is no longer pink.
 Use a wooden spoon to break the sausage into small chunks while cooking.

-- Add the cream cheese, 1 1/2 c. shredded cheese, sausage and onion to a medium bowl.
-Stir with a wooden spoon until evenly combined, set aside.
+- Add the cream cheese and most of the shredded cheese to a medium bowl, reserving about ¼ cup of the shredded cheese to garnish the turnovers.
+Add the sausage and onion mixture to the bowl.
+Stir the filling ingredients together a wooden spoon until evenly combined, set aside.

 - Crack the egg into a small bowl.
-Add a splash of water (about 1 tbsp.) and mix with a fork, set aside.
+Add a splash of water (about 1 tablespoon) and mix with a fork, set aside.

-- Take about 1 1/2 tablespoons of the sausage and cheese mixture and compress it into an oval shape.
-Place it on one side of a rolled out biscuit, about 3/4 inch from the edge.
+- Take about 1 ½ tablespoons of the sausage and cheese mixture and compress it into an oval shape.
+Place it on one side of a rolled out biscuit, about ¾ inch (1.9 cm) from the edge.

-- Using a pastry brush, paint the egg mixture onto the 3/4 inch biscuit edge closest to the filling.
+- Using a pastry brush, paint the egg mixture onto the ¾ inch (1.9 cm) biscuit edge closest to the filling.
 Fold the other edge of the biscuit over the filling and line up the edges of the biscuit dough.

 - Place the turnovers onto the lined baking sheets.
 Brush the tops and sides of each turnover with the egg mixture.
-Sprinkle the tops with the remaining 1/4 c. shredded cheese.
+Sprinkle the tops with the remaining ¼ cup shredded cheese.